Tag Archives

 My ace, recorded at Nehoiden 7.16.90 … The poor man was witness to several but never had one himself.

 My dad was sort of shy socially and by that I mean he didn’t seek out social situations.
 Once in them, however, he was famously genial, almost courtly (a quality his NOLA-bred father exhibited in spades).
-So it’s no surprise that he became an active and, I think, extremely well liked figure in club activities across the street.
+So it’s no surprise that he became an active and, I think, extremely well liked figure across the street.
 He served on committees and enjoyed regular games with different sets of guys; he was a sought-after partner in the various scotch foursome events — because he was courtly, because he would never make a woman or any lesser player feel badly about being lesser, and because he played off 7.
 Though I had a big head start on him, the universe of our shared experiences at Nehoiden would prove vast.
 We were together there the first time I broke 80; the time he pegged that car crossing the 9th fairway; the time I aced the 4th hole (my only hole-in-one; the poor man never did post one); the many times one of us would hit what appeared to be a perfect, blind approach on 6 only to see the ball bound back into view after hitting the unforgiving pavement on Route 16; and the time he came closest to winning the club championship — finishing second, with me on the bag for the final round… He let his membership lapse over this past winter, as he didn’t think he’d be well enough to play.
-My brother and I called the powers-that-be in June, seeing if we could arrange what had become our regular Father’s Day game.
-They bent over backwards to make that happen, even hooked him up with a riding cart (which are banned at Nehoiden), something for which we’re all eternally grateful.
-It was the last time he set foot on the property.
+My brother and I called the Nehoiden powers-that-be in June, seeing if we could arrange what had become our regular Father’s Day game.
+They bent over backwards to make that happen, even hooked him up with a riding cart (which are banned at Nehoiden), something for which we remain eternally grateful.
+It was the last time he set foot on the property… Until we sprinkled his ashes in the bunkers surrounded the 8th green.

 Stalking a putt at Machrihanish in the late 1990s.

 which, to be fair, he surely was.
 Physically, he did everything slowly and deliberately.
 This just naturally spilled over into his golf game: always the last one to his ball; never altering his pre-swing routine or undertaking it before it was his turn to play (partly because he was so frequently the last one to his ball); always coming over to look for your ball, but often disappearing into the woods/rough and having to be coaxed out.
 Surrounded by Scots, his game proved positively glacial.
-We had prepped him on this, telling him that we had to keep the pace good, that there would be precious few yardage markers, and, of course, no riding carts.
+We had prepped him on this, telling him we had to keep the pace good, that there would be precious few if any yardage markers, and, of course, no riding carts.
 I remember walking up the first fairway at Western Gailes and there was my dad, behind me, standing over the ball, looking around: “What do you think I’ve got from here?”
-Dad, there are no markers; eye it and hit it.
-Of course, he continued to ask this same question over and over during the trip, never registering the new reality.
-During some later round, when I was just finished admonishing him to move his ass — and to stop asking me where the 150 was — I turned to my brother and said, “You know what?
+Dad, there are no markers!
+Eye it and hit it.
+Of course, he continued to ask this same question over and over, throughout the trip, never registering the new reality.
+During some later round, when I was just finished admonishing him yet again to move his ass — and to stop asking me where the the non-existen 150 marker was — I turned to my brother and said, “You know what?
 I sound just like mom.”

 “Oh, I didn’t play much of anywhere really.”